quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### Detecting Lost Packets

-Packets in QUIC are only considered lost once a larger packet number is acknowledged.
-DetectLostPackets is called every time an ack is received.
+Packets in QUIC are only considered lost once a larger packet number in the same packet number space is acknowledged.
+DetectLostPackets is called every time an ack is received and operates on the sent_packets for that packet number space.
 If the loss detection alarm fires and the loss_time is set, the previous largest acked packet is supplied.

-#### Handshake Packets

-The receiver MUST close the connection with an error of type OPTIMISTIC_ACK when receiving an unprotected packet that acks protected packets.
-The receiver MUST trust protected acks for unprotected packets, however.
-Aside from this, loss detection for handshake packets when an ack is processed is identical to other packets.

 #### Pseudocode